California Demands Seller Sales Tax Info from Amazon: What It Means for All Third Party Sellers

 We believe it’s yet another sign of things to come.
 More and more states will be tracking down the sales tax they believe they’re missing out on through ecommerce.

 This isn’t the first time it’s happened.
-Earlier this year, Amazon released seller info to Massachusetts, Rhode Island, New York and Pennsylvania.
+Last year Amazon released seller info to Massachusetts, Rhode Island, New York and Pennsylvania.
 Some states, such as New York, apparently only wanted to verify that all the tax being collected by registered sellers was being remitted to the tax authority.
 But California’s demand sets a precedent for a state to contact ALL sellers directly, whether they’re registered to collect sales tax or not, for information about sales they’ve made in the state.

 Another such sign happened last June, when the United States Supreme Court ruled in favor of South Dakota (in the case of South Dakota v.
 Wayfair), that physical presence in a state is no longer required as part of the tax nexus.
 In other words, you should be collecting and remitting sales tax for any state where you have customers — no matter what U.S. state or country you’re based in.

 The handwriting is on the wall, and undoubtedly all states will have some such policy in place sooner or later.